 If your state does not offer student loans — consider out-of-state agencies that accept out-of-state students like the Massachusetts Educational Financing Authority (MEFA).
 Massachusetts’ state legislature created MEFA in 1982 to provide low-cost finance alternatives for families and students.
-They offer undergraduate and graduate loans with fixed rates as low as 3.75% to 5.75% APR, as of February 2022.
+They offer undergraduate loans with fixed rates from 5.35% to 7.95% APR, as of July 2023.

 Recommended: FAFSA 101: How to Complete the FAFSA

 What Can State Student Loan Programs Be Used For?